Making Rivers Better

 Proposed actions

-Following the Making Rivers Better event, we have pulled together a list of proposed actions.
+Following the initial Making Rivers Better event, we pulled together a list of proposed actions.

 If you are able to help deliver any of these actions, please download and complete the proposed actions form and email your response to tim.youngs@devon.gov.uk.

-We are also interested in hearing from you would like to challenge or add to any of the proposed actions.
+We are also interested in hearing from you if you would like to challenge or add to any of the proposed actions.

 1. Continue to support citizen science groups